-What Makes a Witness a Credible Witness?
+What Makes a Witness Credible?

 Tips on Getting Credible Witnesses

-Here are some things to consider when looking for a witness for your car accident case.
+Here are some things to consider when looking for a witness for your car accident case:

 - Did anyone stop to see if everyone was okay?
 These individuals are often the most willing to give their information if they saw the accident.